iagox86/dnscat2-tunnel-drivers-dns/README.md

 error condition at this level of the protocol (in theory, higher level protocols should have their own error handling mechanism).

-### Start and stop

-The driver doesn't immediately start listening for data.
-Instead, it sits idle until the `start()` method is called.
-At that point, it attempts to open a socket and start listening on the prescribed port.

-When everything is complete, the driver can be stopped with `stop()`, or the script can simply be exited.

 ### Errors

-Any errors that occur, such as calling `start()` or `stop()` in the wrong state, will raise a `Dnscat2::TunnelDrivers::DNS::Exception`.
+Any errors that occur, such as calling `kill()` in the wrong state, will raise a `Dnscat2::TunnelDrivers::DNS::Exception`.

 ### Wait